-- (a) Runway guard lights, Configuration A, shall be provided at each taxiway or runway intersection associated with a runway intended for use in: - (i) runway visual range conditions less than a value of 550 m where a stop bar is not installed; and - (ii) runway visual range conditions of values between 550 m and 1 200 m where the traffic density is heavy.

-Note-There are two standard configurations of runway guard lights as illustrated in Figure 5-29

-- (b) As part of runway incursion prevention measures, runway guard lights, Configuration A or B, shall be provided at each taxiway/runway intersection where runway incursion hot spots have been identified, and used under all weather conditions during day and night. - (c) Configuration B runway guard lights shall not be collocated with a stop bar.
+- (a) Runway guard lights, Configuration A, shall be provided at each taxiway or runway intersection associated with a runway intended for use in: - (i) runway visual range conditions less than a value of 550 m where a stop bar is not installed; and - (ii) runway visual range conditions of values between 550 m and 1 200 m where the traffic density is heavy. - Note 1.
+Runway guard lights, Configuration B may supplement Configuration A when deemed necessary. - Note 2.
+Guidance on the design, operation and the location of runway guard lights Configuration B is given in the Aerodrome Design Manual (Doc 9157), Part 4. - (b) As part of runway incursion prevention measures, runway guard lights, Configuration A or B, shall be provided at each taxiway/runway intersection where runway incursion hot spots have been identified, and used under all weather conditions during day and night. - (c) Configuration B runway guard lights shall not be collocated with a stop bar. - (d) Where more than one runway-holding positions exist at a runway/taxiway intersection, only the set of runway guard lights associated with the operational runway-holding position shall be illuminated.

-- (a) Runway guard lights, Configuration A, shall be located at each side of the taxiway at a distance from the runway centre line not less than that specified for a take-off runway in Table 3-2. - (b) Runway guard lights, Configuration B, shall be located across the taxiway at a distance from the runway centre line not less than that specified for a take-off runway in Table 3-2.
+- (a) Runway guard lights, Configuration A, shall be located at each side of the taxiway on the holding side of the runway-holding position marking. - (b) Runway guard lights, Configuration B, shall be located across the taxiway on the holding side of the runway-holding position marking.